Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Introduction

-Previous literature investigating relative problems includes surveys by Haydari et al.~\cite{haydari2020deep}, Qin et al.~\cite{qin2021reinforcement} and several reviews on VRP~\cite{mazyavkina2021reinforcement}.
-However, Haydari et al.~\cite{haydari2020deep} focused on the general planning problems in Intelligent Transportation Systems from where Transportation Signal Control (TSC) and Autonomous Driving are emphasized.
-Qin et al.~\cite{qin2021reinforcement} only investigated the dispatching problems in ridesharing scenarios, and Mazyavkina et al.~\cite{mazyavkina2021reinforcement} introduced DRL solutions on mathematical VRPs included in more general combinatorial optimizations.
+Previous literature investigating relative applications via DRL includes surveys by Haydari et al.~\cite{haydari2020deep}, Qin et al.~\cite{qin2021reinforcement}, Yan et al.~\cite{yan2022reinforcement} and several reviews on VRP~\cite{mazyavkina2021reinforcement}, as shown in Table~\ref{tab:surveys}.
+However, Haydari et al.~\cite{haydari2020deep} focused on the general planning problems in Intelligent Transportation Systems from where Transportation Signal Control (TSC) and Autonomous Driving are emphasized. \zong{Qin et al.~\cite{qin2021reinforcement} only investigated the dispatching problems in ridesharing scenarios.
+Conversely, Yan et al.~\cite{yan2022reinforcement} only dives into the logistics and supply chain management applications without discussing other services where people are transported such as dispatching.} Mazyavkina et al.~\cite{mazyavkina2021reinforcement} introduced DRL solutions on mathematical VRPs included in more general combinatorial optimizations.
 In contrast, we are the first to define DDS from a practical system level and classify specific research problems in several scenarios with DRL-based solutions.
-We investigate how DRL can benefit to its development.
+Meanwhile, compared to existing reviews on general DRL algorithm and applications\cite{zhu2020transfer, li2017deep, mousavi2018deep, agostinelli2018reinforcement,fenjiro2018deep,arulkumaran2017deep,wang2022deep}, we focus on the DDS applications only and how DRL can benefit to its development.
 The two stages of DDS are discussed, including dispatching that forms service loops and routing that executes services loops.
 The related literature is summarized in Table~\ref{tab:dispatching} and Table~\ref{tab:routing}.